 - Height restriction: 44 inches

 Expedition Everest does not have any inversions, does not soar to nosebleed heights, and reaches a relatively tame top speed of 50 mph.
-Disney considers it a "family" attraction (although I'd say it's at the upper end of that category), and while it's more aggressive than Space Mountain or Big Thunder Mountain, it's certainly less intense than coasters such as Sea World's Kraken.
+Disney considers it a “family” attraction (although we’d say it’s at the upper end of that category), and while it’s more aggressive than Space Mountain or Big Thunder Mountain, it’s less intense than high-thrill coasters such as Sea World’s Mako or Manta.

-But Expedition Everest does reverse direction and race backwards (in the dark, no less), delivers some formidable positive G-forces (also in the dark), and feels way more out of control because of the sections in the dark.
-If you can handle the Rock 'n' Roller Coaster at Disney-MGM Studios, you'll be able to face the yeti.
+But Expedition Everest reverses direction and races backwards (in the dark, no less), delivers some formidable positive G-forces (also in the dark), and feels way more out of control because of the sections in the dark.
+If you can handle the Rock 'n' Roller Coaster at Disney-MGM Studios, you’ll be able to face the Yeti.
+If you’re on the line, we’d advise you to suck it up, hold on tightly to the rider next to you (someone you know, hopefully), and join the expedition.
+The attraction is a Walt Disney World highlight, and you owe it to yourself to try it at least once.
+If you’re a ride wimp, you’re out of luck.

 Joe Rohde, executive designer at Walt Disney Imagineering and the colorful, larger-than-life creative head of the park, says that the Mouse House often bases its attractions on mountains because they help give stories their power.
 “Mountains are pregnant with meaning,” he says.
 “They are a primal mythic concept.”
 Speaking of myths, Expedition Everest combines the lure of tackling the legendary mountain with the powerful myth of the yeti, Everest’s abominable snowman protector.